nulldoubt/AdvancedTileMaps/README.md

 * `IntegratedStrategy.VIEW_TILES_ALL_QUADS` will render visible tiles but all quads.
 * (default) `IntegratedStrategy.VIEW_TILES_VIEW_QUADS` will render visible tiles and only visible quads.

-*Visible quads are the ones associated with bitmask 0 in the auto-tile configuration.*
+*Invisible quads are the ones associated with bitmask 0 in the auto-tile configuration.*

 **You can also provide your own implementation of the `RenderStrategy` interface.**